Life Skills, Support, and Recreation Services

 - caring and supportive adults who act as role models and mentors,

-- tutoring and academic support,
+- certified teachers for tutoring and academic support,

 - community service opportunities,

-- life skills education (e.g. cooking, obtaining a driver’s license, financial literacy, independent living), and
+- life skills education (e.g. cooking, obtaining a driver’s license, financial literacy, independent living),

 - character development lessons (such as anger management, leadership and positive decision-making),